Lego: Manufacturing

 Since 1963, Lego pieces have been manufactured from ABS plastic.
 As of September 2008, Lego engineers use the NX CAD/CAM/CAE PLM software suite to model the elements.
 The software allows the parts to be optimised by way of mould flow and stress analysis.
 Prototype moulds are sometimes built before the design is committed to mass production.
 The ABS plastic is heated to 232 C until it reaches a dough-like consistency.
 It is then injected into the moulds using forces of between 25 and 150 tonnes and takes approximately 15 seconds to cool.
 The moulds are permitted a tolerance of up to twenty micrometres to ensure the bricks remain connected.
 Human inspectors check the output of the moulds to eliminate significant variations in colour or thickness.
 According to the Lego Group, about eighteen bricks out of every million fail to meet the standard required.

 Lego factories recycle all but about 1 percent of their plastic waste from the manufacturing process.
 If the plastic cannot be re-used in Lego bricks, it is processed and sold on to industries that can make use of it.
-Lego, in 2018, set a self-imposed 2030 deadline to find a more eco-friendly alternative to the ABS plastic.
+Lego, in 2018, set a self-imposed 2030 deadline to find a more eco-friendly alternative to ABS plastic.

 Manufacturing of Lego bricks occurs at several locations around the world.
-Moulding is done in Billund, Denmark; Nyíregyháza, Hungary; Monterrey, Mexico; and most recently in Jiaxing, China.
-Brick decorations and packaging are done at plants in the former three countries and in Kladno in the Czech Republic.
+Moulding is done in Billund, Denmark; Nyíregyháza, Hungary; Enfield, Connecticut, United States (from 1975 to 2006), Monterrey, Mexico; and most recently in Jiaxing, China.
+Brick decorations and packaging are done at plants in the former three countries and in Kladno, Czech Republic.
 The Lego Group estimates that in five decades it has produced 400 billion Lego blocks.
 Annual production of the bricks averages approximately 36 billion, or about 1140 elements per second.
 According to an article in BusinessWeek in 2006, Lego could also be considered the world's number-one tyre manufacturer; the factory produces about 306 million small rubber tyres a year.
 The claim was reiterated in 2012.
 In April 2023, Lego broke ground on its first manufacturing facility in the United States.
 The new carbon-neutral factory will be located near Richmond, Virginia.
 It will amount to over $1 billion in investment once completed in 2025.
-The 340-acre site will have rooftop and ground solar panels and an on-site 35-40 MW solar plant, generating the equivalent of the energy of powering 10,000 American homes.
+The 340-acre site will have rooftop and ground solar panels and an on-site 35–40 MW solar plant, generating the equivalent of the energy of powering 10,000 American homes.
 In April 2025, Lego opened its sixth factory worldwide, located in Vietnam, with Lego saying the location is its most environmentally sustainable factory to date.